mdnu/py_lastfm_export/README.md

 ## py_lastfm_export

-This script extracts scrobble data from a last.fm user using the user's API key/secret, and creates an SQLite database file of the scrobble data.
+This script extracts scrobbling data from a last.fm user using the user's API key/secret, and creates an SQLite database file of the scrobbling data.

 #### How to use:

-1. Get your API key/secret from https://www.last.fm/api/authentication, and store them, along with your username, in "lastfm_info.py"
+1. Retrieve your API key/secret from https://www.last.fm/api/authentication, and store this info, along with your username, in "lastfm_info.py"
 2. Run "lastfm.py".
 Running this script requires the 'dataset' package, which you can install using:
 ```
 pip install dataset